HackYourFutureBelgium/React_2025/react1/week1/lesson-plan.md

 - Create a functional component called `DangerButton` that renders a `button` element with a dangerous text and a `className` prop set to `btn btn-primary`.
 - Create a functional component called `TextInput` that renders a text input field with a placeholder value `Type something here`.
 - Create a functional component called `ProfileImage` that renders an image of a person.
-- add all of the above components to your app
+- Add all of the above components to your app

 ### 6. Create sub pages (5 minutes)
 - Create a subpage `/why-us` with a list of 3 reasons your site is worth visiting
-- Create two subpages `/products/{your product name}` for two fictional products your site contains.
+- Create two subpages `/products/{product name}` for two fictional products your site contains.
 Add a simple header with the product name on both pages.

-### 7. Import and use components (10 minutes)
-- Move all your components into separate files with defauls exports
-- import the components in your app and use them as before

-### 8. Add basic styling (5 minutes)
+### 7. Add basic styling (5 minutes)

 - Create a global CSS file that changes the color of all buttons to blue
 - Add component styles for the `DangerButton` which makes it large and red